Investigation of the semileptonic decay $ \Xi^{++}_{cc}\rightarrow \Xi^+_{c} \bar{\ell}\nu_{\ell}$ within QCD sum rules: CALCULATION OF THE FORM FACTORS WITHIN THE QCD SUM RULES

-This decay consists of the vector transition ($V^\mu$) and the axial vector transition ($A^\mu$), each of which parameterized in terms of three form factors.
-The parameterizations, taking into account Lorentz invariance and parity considerations, are shown as \cite{Azizi:2018axf}:
+This decay consists of the vector transition ($V^\mu$) and the axial vector transition ($A^\mu$), each of which is parametrized in terms of three form factors.
+The parametrizations, taking into account Lorentz invariance and parity considerations, are shown as \cite{Azizi:2018axf}:

 where $ F_1(q^2),~F_2(q^2)$ and $ F_3(q^2)$ are form factors of the vector transition and $ G_1(q^2),~G_2(q^2)$ and $G_3(q^2)$ are form factors corresponding to the axial transition. $u_{ \Xi^{++}_{cc}}(p,s)$ and $u_{ \Xi^{+}_{c}}(p',s')$ are Dirac spinors of the initial and final baryon states and the momentum transferred to the leptons is $q=p-p'$.
 To calculate the form factors, we first utilize the three-point correlation function: